lendunistus/wiiuvcextract-guide/index.md

 wine nfs2iso2nfs.exe -dec
 ```

-Congrats you now have your rom!
+Congratulations, you now have your Nintendo Wii ROM!

 ## Issues